KostasValeckas/PyLongslit/_sources/identify.rst.txt

 The ``pixel_cut_extension`` parameter is used to decide how many detector rows to use for the 1d-spectrum cut.
 If ``pixel_cut_extension`` is set to 0, only one row will be used.
 If it is set to 2, the middle row +/- 2 rows will be used and then averaged and so forth.
 This is useful if the arc line spectrum is noisy, as averaging removes some of the noise.
-However, the cut should not be wider than necessery, as the line centers change gradually in the spatial direction (see description of :ref:`line tilts <wavecalib>`).
+However, the cut should not be wider than necessary, as the line centers change gradually in the spatial direction (see description of :ref:`line tilts <wavecalib>`).

 When you are done, you have to link the path to the pixel table to the